Treks in the GHNP – What do you need to know ?

 The must-read basics

-Embarking on this expedition requires a minimum commitment of two days and one night of camping.
+Embarking on a trek to the GHNP requires a minimum commitment of two days and one night of camping.
 This time span is indispensable, as the entry point to the park lies a 3-hour walk away from the road in the picturesque hamlet of Gushaini.

-Guiding you through this enthralling escapade are our local luminaries, acknowledged and seasoned guides, porters, and culinary artisans.
-Venturing into the GHNP independently or in unguided clusters is a path forbidden, for the presence of a proficient guide and their adept team is mandatory.
+Guiding you through this escapade are our local staff, acknowledged and seasoned guides, porters, and culinary artisans.
+Venturing into the GHNP independently or in unguided clusters is forbidden, for the presence of a proficient guide and their adept team is mandatory.

-Delight in delectable sustenance meticulously prepared by our dexterous staff during the trek.
+Delight in delectable food meticulously prepared by our dexterous staff during the trek.
 While essential sustenance is provided, you might consider supplementing with some treats like biscuits, chocolates, or fruits.

 As twilight descends, find solace under the canopy of stars within the embrace of your tent.
 Our comprehensive array of top-notch camping equipment guarantees nights of unparalleled comfort in the heart of untamed landscapes.
 The selection encompasses an assortment of superior camping gear and indispensable gadgets.